A nonprofit advancing the arts for health & well-being

 • Supporting the Social Prescribing movement in Illinois

-"The evidence is overwhelming — the arts reduce pain, anxiety, and depression; strengthen the immune system; slow cognitive decline; and give people a reason to keep living fully.
+"The evidence is overwhelming.
+The arts reduce pain, anxiety, and depression; strengthen the immune system; slow cognitive decline; and give people a reason to keep living fully.
 We don't need more studies.
 We need more people to know."

 — Dose of Arts